-Deferred stock compensation for options granted to employees represents the difference between the exercise price of the option and the fair value of our common stock on the date of grant in accordance with Accounting Principles Board Opinion No. 25 and its related interpretations.
+Deferred stock compensation for options granted to employees and directors represents the difference between the exercise price of the option and the fair value of our common stock on the date of grant in accordance with Accounting Principles Board Opinion No. 25 and its related interpretations.
 Deferred compensation for non-employees is recorded at the fair value of the options granted in accordance with Statement of Financial Accounting Standards No. 123 ("SFAS 123") and is periodically re-measured until the underlying options vest in accordance with Emerging Issues Task Force No. 96-18 ("EITF 96-18").
 The fair value of options granted to non-employees is estimated using a Black-Scholes option valuation model.
 The model considers a number of factors, including the market price and expected volatility of our common stock at the date of measurement or re-measurement.
 The compensation expense related to all grants is being amortized using the graded vesting method, in accordance with SFAS 123, EITF 96-18 and FASB Interpretation No. 28, over the vesting period of each respective stock option, generally four years.
 The graded vesting method results in expensing approximately 57% of the total award in year one, 26% in year two, 13% in year three and 4% in year four.

-We recognized non-cash stock based compensation expense for options granted as a component of both research and development expense and general and administrative expense totaling \$0.2 million for the three months ended June 30, 2002 compared to a credit of (\$0.1) million for the three months ended June 30, 2001.
-The change was primarily the result of fluctuations in the market price of our common stock period to period.
+We recognized a credit to non-cash stock based compensation expense for options granted as a component of both research and development expense and general and administrative expense totaling (\$0.4) million for the three months ended September 30, 2002 compared to an expense of \$0.4 million for the three months ended September 30, 2002.
+The change was primarily the result of period-to-period fluctuations in the market price of our common stock as well as the impact of the reversal of previously expensed options returned to the company due to employee turnover.
 There will also continue to be future non-cash charges for the amortization of deferred compensation related to options granted to employees and non-employees.